websauna/websauna/docs/source/narrative/modelling/json.rst

 .. note ::

-    JSONBProperty is a class planned to be moved out form Websauna project.
+    JSONBProperty is a class planned to be moved out from Websauna project.
 Please do not use it in your projects as is.

 Use cases